kbaggen/SPINDELMATE/README.md

-### Setup at TILTPILLHUB CLOUD => https://tiltpillhub.bubble-logger.com/login.php
+### Setup
 Power on the logger.
 Setup the wifi by joining the Portal of the logger by ip 192.168.4.1 (if it do not come up by it self).
 You will need the 8-10 ciffer (chip id of ESP32) number as seen when setting up wifi for logger so notice it, and use this number as you Username when creating an account at TILTPILLCLOUD.
 That is it.
-TILTPILLCLOUD => https://tiltpillcloud.bubble-logger.com/login.php
+TILTPILLCLOUD => https://tiltpillmate.bubble-logger.com/login.php

 ### A bit more overview of what TILTPILLHUB can do in picture form